>

 LISTEN TO ROGER (00:31)

+Why do we tolerate this?
 EndFragmentImproving nutrition, ending stunting.
 These stand among our greatest—and most achievable—challenges.
 The Covid-19 pandemic makes them even more urgent imperatives.

+The United Nations has declared this to be the Decade of Nutrition.
+Dramatic increases in nutrition investments are needed if the world’s Sustainable Development Goals are to be met.
 It is time to raise the clamor.
 To create a more just and equitable food system.
 We have enough food for everyone.

-Hagirso and Tesfaye are also featured in Enough: Why the World’s Poorest Starve in an Age of Plenty by Roger Thurow and Scott Kilman, published by PublicAffairs (2009).
+Photographers Anne and Roger Thurow Melese Awoke, WFP Ethiopia With the support of: The Chicago Council on Global Affairs The Eleanor Crook Foundation The Bill & Melinda Gates Foundation WFP Ethiopia The Pulitzer Center on Crisis ReportingChicago Creative Group Hagirso and Tesfaye are also featured in Enough: Why the World’s Poorest Starve in an Age of Plenty by Roger Thurow and Scott Kilman, published by PublicAffairs (2009).

 LISTEN TO ROGER (00:28)